0jk6/syncboard/README.md

 Install Python 3.8 on your PC and run the following command ```pip install -r requirements.txt``` then run ```python syncboard.py```.
 It will start a system tray app on your Windows PC, Linux port is coming soon.
 You can right click and get the synced clipboard data or sync new data.

+Copy something and hit ```UPDATE``` button on Android or PC to sync data on to Database.
+Hit the ```GET``` button and it will automatically copies the synced data on to your device's clipboard.
+It will only do it, when you tell it to.

 ## Screenshots

 #### Website